 Welcome to Harding!
-Many Information Technology (IT) resources are available to you.
-This guide was created to to give you an idea of the electronic resources that are available and how they may be useful to you.
+Many Information Technology (IT) resources are available to your student.
+This guide was created to to give you an idea of the electronic resources that are available and how your son or daughter may use them.

-Before You Come...We have recommendations to make your use of technology at Harding easier and more productive.
+Before Your Student Arrives . . .We have recommendations to make your student's use of technology at Harding easier and more productive.